 ½ cup water

-1 cup cream (you can use regular cream, coconut cream/milk, low-fat cream, non-fat cream, yogurt, or sour cream, whatever you like-- but DON’T use milk that you would drink.
+½ cup cream (you can use regular cream, coconut cream/milk, etc.-- but DON’T use milk that you would drink.
 It doesn‘t provide the right color, thickness, or flavor).

 2. Heat oil over medium-high heat, add chopped garlic and sauté until it becomes golden brown, stirring frequently to prevent burns.

 3. Reduce heat to medium.
 Add the chopped onion, and fry until golden brown.

 4. Add the next 6 ingredients (lemon juice, cinnamon, salt, chili powder, turmeric, black pepper) to the onions, and fry gently for 1 minute, always stirring to prevent burns.

 5. Add the tomato sauce/puree, tomato paste, ½ cup water and chicken to the sauce.
 Blend well.
 Turn the heat down to medium-low, and simmer 10 minutes, stirring occasionally.
 Turn off heat.
 Add cream and blend well (always add cream after the heat is off, never cook the cream, it will curdle).